Skip to main content

 Image

 Every passenger needs a place to lay their head somewhere at night.
-Cruise lines like MSC, who want to achieve optimal passenger count, have adjusted some of their cabin sizes to allow for more people on board--Another way that MSC maximizes passenger capacity and thereby offers low prices.
+Cruise lines like MSC, who want to achieve optimal passenger count, have adjusted some of their cabin sizes to allow for more people on board.

 Although MSC Cruises has numerous categories of staterooms, I had a look at their entry-level interior cabins, which tend to be the cheapest option for cruises, looking for the best deal.

-On MSC Cruises, the average inside cabin size varies, but on MSC Seascape, it starts at 151 square feet, which is close to Carnival Celebration's interior staterooms, which are 158 square feet.
-Both of these are smaller than Wonder of the Seas, whose interior rooms measure 172 square feet and Norwegian Prima's 160 square feet inside cabins.
+On MSC Cruises, the average inside cabin size varies, but on MSC Seascape, it starts at 151 square feet, which is close to Carnival Celebration's interior staterooms at 158 square feet.
+Both of these are smaller than Wonder of the Seas, whose interior rooms measure 172 square feet, and Norwegian Prima's 160 square feet inside cabins.

 Low prices are part of a marketing strategy to achieve rapid growth and gain in market share